kubernetes/kubernetes/docs/admin/README.md

  - If you are configuring kubernetes on-premises, you will need to consider what [networking model](networking.md) fits best.
  - If you are designing for very high-availability, you may want [clusters in multiple zones](multi-cluster.md).
+ - You may want to familiarize yourself with the various [components](cluster-components.md) needed to run a cluster.

 ## Setting up a cluster